sadekbaroudi/fingerpunch/rock-on/v2/BUILDGUIDE.md

 Build guide video:
 https://www.youtube.com/watch?v=X1Lgvs7PZt4&ab_channel=fingerpunch

+Important: If using a STeMcell, before doing anything, see reference image 2 below.
+You will need to solder these jumpers together, as circled in the image.

 BOM:
 * Rock On case
 * (a) 10 M2 heat set inserts (4mm) OR (b) 12 M2 standoffs (8mm)